Want to plan the perfect Bruges one-day itinerary? Read on below for a little inspiration!

 Canal Cruise

+One of the most popular things to do in Bruges is a canal cruise.
 This is a unique way to explore the city, gaining access to secret corners of Bruges that are unattainable on foot.

 The Rozenhoedkaai (stop 6 on this Bruges one-day itinerary) is 1 of the 5 points in the city where you can catch a boat.
 The boat tours offer a 30-minute journey through Bruges.

 Tickets are priced at €12 for adults, €7 for children aged 3-11, and complimentary for children under 3 years old.
+Alternatively, you can combine a boat trip and a walking tour which you can purchase here.

 Visit a Museum

 Want to get informed on the history of Bruges and even learn about why Belgium is famous for its fries?
-Then why not try to fit a trip to a museum into this Bruges one-day itinerary.
+Then why not try to fit a trip to a museum into this Bruges one-day itinerary?

 Here is a list of some of the museums you can visit: